dev-cetera/.github/profile/README.md

-# Welcome to DevCetra's GitHub repository.
+# Welcome to DevCetra's GitHub repository!